Search for a Local Service:

 A voluntary service to help clients overcome their alcohol and drug problems.
 GAAS provide one-on-one counselling sessions free of charge.

-A free confident, voluntary counselling service with a 24 hour helpline.
+A free confident, voluntary counselling service (standard office hours).

 Working in partnership with other agencies GCFEO seeks to support ex-offenders to change their lives.